mindfulness-at-the-computer/mindfulness-at-the-computer/README.md

 To use this file:

-1. Edit the `well-being-diary.desktop` file and change the paths to match the path that you are using
+1. Edit the `mindfulness-at-the-computer.desktop` file and change the paths to match the path that you are using
-2. Copy the `well-being-diary.desktop` file to your desktop or any place where you want to be able to start the application from
+2. Copy the `mindfulness-at-the-computer.desktop` file to your desktop or any place where you want to be able to start the application from
-3. Copy the `well-being-diary.desktop` file to `/usr/share/applications/` using `sudo`
+3. Copy the `mindfulness-at-the-computer.desktop` file to `/usr/share/applications/` using `sudo`

 ## Sign up for updates